Karen Haslam

 Karen Haslam (born April 19, 1946) is a former politician in Ontario, Canada.
 She was a New Democratic Party member of the Legislative Assembly of Ontario from 1990 to 1995 and served as a minister in the government of Bob Rae.
-From 2000 to 2003, she served as mayor of Stratford, Ontario.
+From 2000 to 2003, she served as the mayor of Stratford, Ontario.

 Background

 Haslam was a teacher and librarian before entering public life.
-She was elected as a Rate Payer's trustee in Beaverbank, Nova Scotia in 1984, and as a school board trustee in Stratford in 1987.
+She was elected as a Rate Payer's trustee in Beaver Bank, Nova Scotia in 1984, and as a school board trustee in Stratford in 1987.